JohnLCaron/rlauxe/docs/AssertionRLA.md

 + Report
 + Estimate incremental sample size if any assorter nulls have not been rejected
 + Draw incremental sample; etc

 # Audit parameters.

-The overall audit involves information that is the same across contests, encapsulated in a dict called `audit`:
+The overall audit involves information that is the same across contests:

 * `seed`: the numeric seed for the pseudo-random number generator used to draw sample (for SHA256 PRNG)
 * `sim_seed`: seed for simulations to estimate sample sizes (for Mersenne Twister PRNG)